Don't I Know You?: Synopsis

-As none of the nurses at the hospital match the suspect, Eve is asked to describe the woman she saw in the bathroom to a police sketch artist, which she does with intense detail, showing a close interest in Villanelle; the artist asks for more simple physical detail.
+As none of the nurses at the hospital match the suspect, Eve is asked to describe the woman she saw in the bathroom to a police sketch artist, which she does with vivid details, showing a close interest in Villanelle; the artist asks for more simple physical detail.
 Villanelle, again dressed as a nurse, arrives at a sex clinic in Berlin, telling the staff she is a temp called "Eve Polastri".
 She begins to 'treat' Zhang Wu (Simon Chin), a Chinese diplomat.
-It is Zhang's birthday and he requests "something special"—Villanelle clamps his scrotum past the point of Zhang calling his safeword, before increasing the gas flow to his mask, killing him.
+It is Zhang's birthday so he requests "something special"—Villanelle clamps his scrotum past the point of Zhang calling his safeword before increasing the gas flow to his mask, killing him.

 Eve shows signs of tension in her marriage, questioning Niko's (Owen McDonnell) choice of food and not sharing with him when he tries to start conversation.
-She then leaves to help Bill (David Haig); heading into work, the pair are met by Carolyn (Fiona Shaw), Elena (Kirby Howell-Baptiste) and Kenny (Sean Delaney), who inform them of the latest assassination, revealing that Villanelle knows about their task force.
+She then leaves to help Bill (David Haig); heading into work, the pair are met by Carolyn (Fiona Shaw), Elena (Kirby Howell-Baptiste), and Kenny (Sean Delaney), who inform them of the latest assassination, revealing that Villanelle knows about their task force.
 Eve decides to head to Berlin and asks Bill to join her, though Bill suggests taking Elena because of the younger agent's desire for fieldwork.
 Bill is the only member of the group who speaks German, so he agrees; Bill jokes that he'll die, but Eve assures him that Villanelle has likely fled the city.

 Showing a much more obvious sexual desire, Villanelle playfully begins an intimate encounter with a Canadian tourist, Pamela (Susie Trayling), who has curly hair similar to Eve's, calling the tourist "Eve" and asking to be chased.
-In London, Eve, as she is preparing to travel, is encouraged by Niko to add a luggage tag so she doesn't lose her suitcase; as soon as they arrive in Berlin, Eve and Bill visit the clinic with German agent Weber (Anatole Taubman), which Villanelle is staking out.
-It is revealed that Villanelle had replaced the gas with carbon monoxide to poison Zhang; however, another Chinese official, Jin Yeong (Lobo Chan) is concerned about the cause of death, and so Eve must consult him to get the official autopsy report.
+In London, Eve, preparing to travel, is encouraged by Niko to add a luggage tag so she doesn't lose her suitcase.
+As soon as they arrive in Berlin, Eve and Bill visit the clinic with German agent Weber (Anatole Taubman), which Villanelle is staking out.
+It is revealed that Villanelle had replaced the gas with carbon monoxide to poison Zhang; however, another Chinese official, Jin Yeong (Lobo Chan) is concerned about the cause of death, so Eve must consult him to get the official autopsy report.
 She calls Kenny to locate Jin, asking Bill to watch her suitcase as she does—she returns to find it has been taken.